scipy-conference/scipy_proceedings/papers/dmitry_petrov/dmitry_petrov.rst

 --------------------------------------------

 We provide some basic graph metrics in Reskit.
-To access most state of the art graph metrics you can use Brain Connectivity Toolbox.
+To access most state of the art graph metrics you can use Brain Connectivity Toolbox [bct]_.
 You should install it via pip in terminal:

 .. code-block:: bash